Where can I find good questions to use with clickers or Peer Instruction?

 SERC concept test examples (mostly geoscience, some other sciences including physics) A collection of concept tests from the SERC Pedagogy in Action site at Carlton.
 Anyone can access these questions.

 Peer Instruction for Quantum Mechanics (physics) A collection of concept tests for teaching quantum mechanics.
-Contact the author to access the questions.
+See the Teaching Materials tab for instructions on accessing the questions.